Many times people ask me, what’s a day like for you? A day in the life of an in-home daycare provider may look different than you think.

 The kids love to dig in the rocks, play with the dinosaurs and animals, swing, slide, run, scream, and climb.

-During the spring and fall when it’s super nice out, we usually do activities right after breakfast and go straight outside so we can have our free play out there.
+During the spring and fall, when it’s super nice out, we usually do activities right after breakfast and go straight outside so we can have our free play out there.
 The schedule is dependent on the weather of course.
-On bad weather days, we free play inside after activity time.
-Rainy days are a rough part of the day in the life of in-home daycare.
+On bad weather days, we free-play inside after activity time.
+Rainy days are a rough part of the day in the life of an in-home daycare.

-Each day in the life of in-home daycare we get out a special toy from our shelves, the star of the day gets to choose it.
-The special toys are sets like a box of Mr. Potato heads, a box of Lincoln logs, a box of cars and a car rug, a farm set, or something like that.
+Each day in the life of an in-home daycare, we get out a special toy from our shelves, and the star of the day gets to choose it.
+The special toys are sets like a box of Mr. Potato Heads, a box of Lincoln Logs, a box of cars and a car rug, a farm set, or something like that.

 We all stay at the table until everyone is done.
 I feel it’s important to do that with them because if they go out to eat with their families, parents won’t want their kids to jump down after they eat and run all over the restaurant, so we practice every day having good manners.

-We use each set of books for about two weeks and then they take them home.
-After we read the books, they put them away and we all sit on the couch and sing songs together.
-We have tons of reading time during free play that kids can choose books for me to read to them.
+We use each set of books for about two weeks, and then they take them home.
+After we read the books, they put them away, and we all sit on the couch and sing songs together.
+We have tons of reading time during free play, so kids can choose books for me to read to them.

-Then it’s time for huggies and they get in their beds.
-I go into the sleeping area and give each child an animal to sleep with and put their blanket on them and tell them I love them.
+Then it’s time for huggies, and they get in their beds.
+I go into the sleeping area and give each child an animal to sleep with, put their blanket on them and tell them I love them.
 Routine is important in getting kids to settle in for sleep.
-This part of the day in the life of in-home daycare helps me recharge for round two.
+This part of the day in the life of an in-home daycare helps me recharge for round two.

 I like food network because it usually doesn’t have loud commercials or action scenes, it’s just even volume talking.
 Also, it doesn’t have a lot of bad language.